talha131/onCrashReboot/my-website/blog/iterate-array-remove-elements.md

+---
-Title: Iterate Over An Array And Remove Elements
+title: Iterate Over An Array And Remove Elements
-Tags: functional programming, array, iteration, C Sharp, Cpp, Python, JavaScript, Golang, std
+tags: [functional programming, Cpp, Csharp, Python, JavaScript, Golang]
-Category: Algorithm
-Date: 2019-10-12 17:16
+date: 2019-10-12 17:16
-Slug: iterate-over-an-array-and-remove-elements
+slug: iterate-over-an-array-and-remove-elements
-comment_id: nsqj8go7d2fw-iterate-over-an-array-and-remove-elements
-Subtitle:
-Summary: When you iterate over an array and remove elements from it, you can get incorrect results.
+description: When you iterate over an array and remove elements from it, you can get incorrect results.
 This article explains how you can avoid it.
-Keywords:

-[TOC]
+---

 Say you have an array, a simple array with 16 integers.